Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

 9. Certifier, pvt key : 0x5de4111afa1a4b94908f83103eb1f1706367c2e68ca870fc3fb9a804cdab365a
 10. Distributor, pvt key : 0x7c852118294e51e653712a81e05800f419141751be58f605c371e15141b007a6
 11. Retailer, pvt key : 0x47e179ec197488593b187f80a00eb0da91f1b9d0b13f8733639f19c30a34926a
+12. Everytime you reopen the browser, the wallet you wanna use needs to be connected to network from metamask.
+When u open the metamask extension it will prompt you to connect to network (Local host), click connect before running frontend. (wont happen first time when u added the wallet but later when u reopen, this is needed)

 **User-Interface instructions**
 1. cd into the supply-chain-frontend directory